 Feeding the Crimson Rosella

 In the wild, crimson rosellas dine on insect larvae, grass and grass seed, berries, fruits, nuts, and blossoms.
-In captivity, it is important to provide them a varied and nutritious diet similar to what they would eat in the wild.
-Most rosella owners provide their birds with a good quality seed mix formulated for canaries and cockatiels, and then supplement that with plenty of fresh, bird-safe fruits and vegetables.
+In captivity, it is important to provide them with a varied and nutritious diet similar to what they would eat in the wild.
+Most rosella owners provide their birds with a good quality seed mix formulated for canaries and cockatiels and then supplement that with plenty of fresh, bird-safe fruits and vegetables.
 Many rosellas also enjoy bits of boiled egg with their meals, which helps replace the protein lost by not hunting insects in the wild.

 A cage of medium size is fine for most birds, as they are relatively sedentary.
 However, young, untamed birds may benefit from a larger cage that allows them space to fly.
 Rosellas can make great aviary birds, and are often housed in outdoor aviaries.

 Rosellas are notorious chewers who quickly grow bored with their playthings, so it is important to keep your bird entertained with plenty of safe and interesting toys for them to play with.
 If you don't, chances are that you'll find some of your own belongings will come up missing—rosellas are infinitely curious little birds, and many have been known to steal jewelry, keys, buttons, and other items from their owners.

 Crimson rosellas can be prone to fungal infections and intestinal worms, especially when housed in outdoor aviaries where they may forage at ground level.
 Rosellas are also susceptible to psittacosis.

 If you are interested in similar pet birds, also consider:

 If you think you've got what it takes to keep one of these beautiful birds, contact a local crimson rosella breeder and see if you can meet with them and their pets to see first-hand how these birds interact in a home environment.